 Day to Day Living

-People with dementia can continue to do lots of things and even take up new hobbies and interests.
+If you have been diagnosed with dementia, you can continue to do lots of things and even take up new hobbies and interests.

-While a diagnosis is extremely difficult to come to terms with, it is important to try to focus on the positive.
+While a diagnosis is challenging to come to terms with, it is essential to focus on the positive.
 Get out and about and continue to do the things you and your loved one enjoy doing.

 Keeping active can help your quality of life by being independent and can help you stay social.
-There are a number of activities you can do including
+Exercise doesn’t have to be strenuous, and it should be something you enjoy.
+There are several activities you can do, including: